-Dealing with a claim: action in risk assessment; first death on or after 9th October 2007
+Dealing with a claim: action in Risk: first death on or after 9 October 2007

 Our published guidance has advised taxpayers to keep the following records from the first death to support a claim to transfer unused nil rate band